 Q&A with Narimane MariIn this shape-shifting hybrid feature, Algerian citizens’ memories of their country’s occupation are brought to life via resurrected military reports and re-enactments of France’s decades-long colonial project.

 U.S. Premiere · Q&As with Ben RussellBen Russell takes us deep into the unforgiving copper mines of Serbia.
 When we emerge, we’re thousands of miles away, amongst an illegal band of gold miners in the Suriname jungle.

 U.S. Premiere · Q&A with Neïl Beloufa on 10/6In a boho Parisian hotel, two sexually and politically ambiguous Italians romp through a succession of blatantly artificial set pieces, stoking the prejudices of staff members and fellow guests, while outside riots rage and protesters march.

-North American Premiere · Q&A with Zhou Tao on 10/8 at 2pmMonumental views of the Incheon Sea, the Balearic island of Menorca, and the Sonoran Desert serve to visualize the infinitesimal stature of the human race in Zhou Tao’s film.
+North American Premiere · Free and open to the public!Monumental views of the Incheon Sea, the Balearic island of Menorca, and the Sonoran Desert serve to visualize the infinitesimal stature of the human race in Zhou Tao’s film.
 Showing on loop in the EBM Amphitheater.

 Q&A with Barbara HammerExperimental cinema pioneer Barbara Hammer has spent much of her five-decade career deconstructing gender and sexuality through material examinations of the celluloid image and representations of the female body onscreen.
 Features five films, all 16mm.